 AMI-tv is the only television channel in Canada dedicated to around-the-clock, also known as open described video and closed captioning services.

 Other Canadian channels offer described video on some of their programming.
 Go to www.ami.ca/dvguide to check for programming available with described video.

 Q9: Is a large print copy of the DV Guide listings available by mail?

 Unfortunately, we are not offering this service.

-The DV Guide is accessible at www.ami.ca/dvguide or by calling the DV Guide call centre at 1-855-855-1144.The call centre can provide DV listings from the current day or from any of the five upcoming days of set programming.
+The DV Guide is accessible at www.ami.ca/dvguide or by calling the DV Guide call centre at 1-855-855-1144.The call centre can provide DV listings from the current day or from any of the seven upcoming days of set programming.
 Though copies of the DV Guide are not available by mail, viewers can print out the listings from the website.

 Q10: Can the DV listings be filtered by my location or by my time zone?